Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Linux (Required Background Knowledge)/__Server Admin - Linux Distros/Debian 12/Debian breaking into new shoes.md

 >
 >If sudo package is missing, you may have to add in sources for apt because Debian is bare bones.
 In that case, refer to above's "Debian breaking in - apt package is missing"

+> [!note] Debian breaking in - git with vi/vim (Later)
+>For when you install git, git might use nano (You can test with `git rebase -i HEAD~3` on some git repo on the server).
+You can set vi/vim with: `git config --global core.editor "vi"`